beduffy/lerobot_notebook_pipeline/Plan.md

 TODO should I write here my logs in hack log on notion?
 TODO either way I find it hard to visualise my documents hmm TODO either way I find it hard to visualise all the results too hmm, how to get better at this?
+TODO again try to pick up red cube. make plane higher and cube at right place TODO download my 10 episode model and do same analysis here, prove how much better it is!

 # document
 This document outlines the plan for developing the `lerobot_notebook_pipeline` repository.